RobThree/IdGen/README.md

 This is because the `IdGenerator()` implements `IEnumerable` providing you with a never-ending stream of Id's (so you might want to be careful doing a `.Select(...)` on it!).

 The above example creates a default `IdGenerator` with the GeneratorId (or: 'Worker Id') set to 0.
 If you're using multiple generators (across machines or in separate threads or...) you'll want to make sure each generator is assigned it's own unique Id.
 One way of doing this is by simply storing a value in your configuration file for example, another way may involve a service handing out GeneratorId's to machines/threads.
-IdGen **does not** provide a solution for this since each project or setup may have different requirements or infrastructure to provide these Id's.
+IdGen **does not** provide a solution for this since each project or setup may have different requirements or infrastructure to provide these generator-id's.

 The below sample is a bit more complicated; we set a custom epoch, define our own (bit)mask configuration for generated Id's and then display some information about the setup: